Rich Chocolate Peanut Butter Cake Recipe

 - 1. In a large bowl, beat the sugar, milk, coffee, oil, eggs and vanilla until well blended.
 Combine the flour, cocoa, coffee granules, baking soda and salt; gradually beat into sugar mixture until blended.

 - 2. Transfer to two greased and floured 9-in. round baking pans.
-Bake at 350° for 25-30 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 25-30 minutes or until a toothpick inserted in the center comes out clean.

 - 3. Cool for 10 minutes before removing from pans to wire racks to cool completely.